VideoDG: Generalizing Temporal Relations in Videos to Novel Domains: Introduction

-Improving the transferability of video recognition models has not been fully investigated before, but it is significant in real-world applications where datasets consist of a limited number of population sources.
-Previous deep networks achieve competitive results in the intra-domain setting \cite{Wang16,wang2017spatiotemporal,carreira2017quo,NonLocal2018,zhou2018temporal}, assuming that training and test videos are independently and identically distributed (i.i.d.).
+Previous deep networks for video classification achieve competitive results in the intra-domain setting \cite{Wang16,wang2017spatiotemporal,carreira2017quo,NonLocal2018,zhou2018temporal}, assuming that training and test videos are independently and identically distributed (i.i.d.).
 We find that the performance of these models degenerates since the i.i.d. assumption might be violated as the domain shift is on.
-In this paper, we name this inter-domain experiment setting as the video domain generalization (\textbf{video DG}) problem, where models are trained on one source domain and evaluated on \textbf{unseen} target domains with the same label set.
-Unlike the extensively studied video domain adaptation problem \cite{chen2019temporal,Jamal2018DeepDA}, in video DG, not only labels but also data of the target domains are unavailable during training.
+In this paper, we name this inter-domain application setting as the \emph{video domain generalization} problem, where models are trained on a source domain and evaluated on \emph{unseen} target domains with the same label set.
+Unlike the extensively studied image and video domain adaptation problem \cite{yosinski2014transferable,Ghifary2015domain,tzeng2017adversarial,long2018conditional,chen2019temporal,Jamal2018DeepDA}, in our setting, not only labels but also data of the target domains are unavailable during training.
+Further, learning more generalizable models is crucial for action recognition.
+This is because the actions from the test domain are typically performed by new subjects in unknown environments or novel views.
+As described by Zhou \textit{et al.} \cite{zhou2021domain}, intuitively, different persons can perform the same action in dramatically different ways, so, commonly, a model might not be able to recognize actions performed by new subjects not seen during training.

-The essential question of video DG is how to mitigate the domain shift when the target distributions are totally unknown.
-The overall domain shift can be viewed as an entanglement of the spatial and temporal domain shifts.
-The spatial domain shift is caused by the variations of the appearance in video frames, which can be partly solved by previous image DG methods \cite{ADA, Jigsaw, dou2019domain}.
-This paper focuses more on the entangled spatial and temporal domain shifts, which are more complex, since we need to consider the misalignment of temporal features across domains further.